 Formative assessments give teachers a snapshot of student understanding and inform future instructional decisions.
 They also help students recognize their strengths and weaknesses so they can focus on challenging areas.

 Fortunately there are numerous ways to formatively assess students.
 From class participation, to observation, to specific individual questions, we informally assess students every day.
-I recently visited Shannon Campbell's fifth-grade and Karen Shannon's third-grade classroom, and they both use something called a Post-it Note Parking Lot, which I found to be a quick, effective way to check student understanding.
+Shannon Campbell and Karen Shannon both use something called a Post-it Note Parking Lot, as a quick, effective way to check student understanding.

 Both teachers have a poster board divided into squares (enough for each student to have his or her own).
 The squares are numbered, and each student has been assigned a number.
 When the teacher poses a question or task, the students write their answers on a sticky note and place it in their assigned parking spot.
 Although the concept is the same, each teacher uses the parking lot slightly differently.